Fire Restriction Lifted

 - a fire pit shall not be located lessthan0.6meters(2feet) laterally from an underground utility line.

 "Incinerator Fire" means a fire that is confined within a non-combustible container or barrel with opening; covered with a heavy gauge metal screen having a mesh size not larger than 13 millimeters and which is ventilated in such a manner as to preclude the escape of combustible materials, including ash.

-The County of Paintearth is urging residents to be fire safe and ensure that all fires are always supervised and under control.
+The County of Paintearth is urging residents to be fire safe and ensure that all fires are supervised and under control at all times.
 Burning is ONLY to be done with extreme care and caution.
 Be aware that weather will determine if the County of Paintearth proceeds to a total fire ban.